-Health Care Spending Benchmark Definition and Methodology
+Health Care Spending Benchmark

-Definition: The health care spending benchmark (spending benchmark) is the target annual per capita growth rate for Delaware's total health care spending, expressed as the percentage growth from the prior year's per capita spending.
-The spending benchmark is set on a calendar year (CY) basis.

-Methodology: Executive Order 25 sets the spending benchmark for CY 2019-2023 as follows:
+The health care spending benchmark is defined as the target annual per capita growth rate for Delaware's statewide total health care spending, expressed as the percentage growth from the prior year's per capita spending.
+The spending benchmark is set on a CY basis.
+EO 25 set the spending benchmarks for CYs 2019-2023 as follows: